PadalaKavya/PadalaKavya/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... building a mobile application
+- 🔭 I’m currently working on ...
+Networking
 - 🌱 I’m currently learning ...
 Machine Learning
 - 👯 I’m looking to collaborate on ... web development
 - 🤔 I’m looking for help with ... understanding machine learning and artificial Intelligence